 Classic Wooden CartIf you enjoy gardening but not making multiple trips to collect tools, fertilizer, flats of plants, mulch, a garden hose and a weed bucket, you’ll love this simple cart.
 It’s lightweight and easy to maneuver, but it works like a heavyweight.
 It’s easy to build with these step-by-step plans.

 Perfect Patio Chairs

 Butterfly HouseButterflies like the protection of dark, sheltered areas, whether it's for months at a time during long, cold winters or a few moments when dodging hungry predators.
 Here's a simple refuge you can build for them for under $20.

 Island DeckThe simplicity of this ground level deck makes it fast to build.
 With a helper and all the materials ready to go first thing in the morning, you can have a completed ground level deck before sundown.
 Get the complete plans for this project here.

 Backyard BoardwalkPaths built with concrete, stone or pavers are expensive and labor-intensive.
 They require a lot of digging, hauling of heavy materials and the disposal of tons of soil.
 If you’re looking for an easier path, consider a wooden walkway, especially good for wet or sloped sites.

 Wooden Bench for Less

-DIY Garden CartWheelbarrows are great for hauling stuff around the yard—unless you’re working on a hill, or trying to negotiate steps and rough terrain, or moving a lot of bulky material like leaves and branch trimmings, you get the idea.
-This beefed up two-wheel garden cart is a must for your yard chores.
+DIY Garden CartWheelbarrows are great for hauling stuff around the yard — unless you're working on a hill, trying to negotiate steps and rough terrain, or moving bulky material like leaves and branch trimmings.
+This beefed-up, two-wheel garden cart is a must for your yard chores.
 Follow these simple plans to build it yourself.

 Backyard Privacy ScreenWe'll show you a foolproof technique for laying out this privacy fence to ensure you get perfect post positioning.
 Get the full step-by-step plans for building this privacy screen in your backyard.